darinchau/AutoMasher/README.md

 Contributions are welcome!
 Please raise an issue or a pull request if you have any suggestions or improvements.

 # Special Thanks
-- Prof. Andrew Horner, our wonderful supervisor and his guidance
+- Prof. Andrew Horner, our wonderful supervisor for his guidance
 - Joshua Chang, Harris Lau, Anthony Chan, our amazing teammates for their hard work
 - The developers of the libraries we used
 - Everyone else who helped us along the way